Flex: A Whole New World

 And it's a wrap...

 It was, as always, wonderful to see so many of the fantastic companies we work with or know at our "Flex: A Whole New World" event.
 As well as listening to some truly inspirational speakers, we had the chance to talk to many of you about the future of your businesses and how you see the world of flex moving forwards.
 One of the most exciting things that we noticed about the conversations which were taking place yesterday, both formal and informal, was how very normalised flexible working now is.
-The conversation has moved on in leaps and bounds since Helen started 9-2-3 Jobs back in 2015; we're now discussing which specific kinds of flexible working options bring most advantages to our organisations.
+When Helen started 9-2-3 Jobs back in 2015, candidates would come to us feeling anxious about how to find flexible work or part-time jobs, or how to return to work after a career break.
+Hybrid roles for working parents were still relatively uncommon at that point, and returning to work after maternity leave could sometimes feel like a fraught experience.
+Clients would speak to us wondering whether it would be feasible to offer part-time jobs for professionals within their companies, or whether it would be possible to offer flexible roles within their industries.
+Thank goodness, the conversation has moved on in leaps and bounds since then; we're now discussing which specific kinds of flexible working options bring most advantages to our organisations.
 There has been a profound change - we believe, for the better - in working culture; it seems very unlikely that the clock will ever now be turned back.

 The range of topics which arose was so broad that it's not possible to report back on all that was covered, but we thought that it might be useful to sum up some of the themes and discussions of the day, in case they might be of interest.
 We'll be revisiting many of these issues in more detail in blogs over the coming weeks, so do watch this space as well as our social media channels!